bretmullinix/python-for-beginners/t3-object-oriented-programming/readme.md

        print out the default implementation of this method.
 The default implementation is not formatted well and prints details that would confuse a lot of people.
 Our implementation prints out the object in the same format that the primitive variables used in the last section.

+         Also, notice how the line has the same number of indentions as the method constructor.
+         This indicates that the method belongs to the class just like the constructor.
+Or another way you could tell the method belonged to the class is that the method was intented one more tab compared to the **Address:** line.
+The **Address:** line is called the **class declaration**.